 2. Run over hard floors with a Swiffer Wet Jet

 These handy dandy quick mopping tools have a variety of different scented cleaners and they all smell awesome.
-Back when my sweet Kenai was still with us, he smelled pretty stinkin’ bad when he came inside after playing out in the summer heat.
-A few swipes of the Wet Jet instantly banished the stink.
+I’ll be real with ya, Winston smells pretty stinkin’ bad when he comes inside after playing out in the summer heat.
+A few swipes of the Wet Jet instantly banishes the stink.
 If you’ve got ten to fifteen minutes, this is definitely the best bet.

 3. Break out the Febreeze